 I never before knew the power of glitter until I saw these pine cones making some of the coolest ornaments ever.
 With just some glitter and ribbon your child can make a pretty ornament!
 Now to find some pine cones…I’m going to have some of these on my tree this year…

 This project is a combination of nature’s findings to make a cute owl ornament.
 There’s probably quite a few different creatures you can make from just some pine cones, leaves, and acorn shells.
+How many Christmas ornaments made out of nature can you come up with?

-This project melds acorns and pine cones for a new look.
+These homemade Christmas ornaments from nature melds acorns and pine cones for a new look.
 Of course, there is also glitter.
 They probably sell ornaments likes these in stores, but why buy?
 They’re super easy to make your own and much more fun.

 I’ve always wondered what else collected shells could be used for.
 Here are two ideas that turn out pretty neat.
 Again, the creative powers of glitter and paint!